Street furniture

-Street furniture is a collective term for objects and pieces of equipment installed along streets and roads for various purposes.
-It includes benches, traffic barriers, bollards, post boxes, phone boxes, streetlamps, traffic lights, traffic signs, bus stops, tram stops, taxi stands, public lavatories, fountains, watering troughs, memorials, public sculptures, and waste receptacles.
+Street furniture is a collective term for objects and pieces of equipment installed along streets and roads for various purposes, such as benches, post boxes, streetlamps and traffic signs.

 Description and use

 Street furniture is a collective term used in the United States, United Kingdom, Australia, and Canada.
 It refers to objects and pieces of equipment installed along streets and roads for various purposes.
 The design and placement of furniture should take into account aesthetics, visual identity, function, pedestrian mobility and road safety.
 For example, street furniture can be positioned to control overspill parking in addition to its primary purpose; for example a bench and a number of bollards may be used to block access to a sidewalk or verges for vehicles.

+Street furniture is used unofficially as sports equipment for skateboarding, parkour and street workout.